hannesd/omv-zfs-ras-nas/README.md

 - Enable mouse support in tmux:
   - Install `gpm`.
   - Add `set -g mouse on` to ~/.tmux.conf (you probably have to create it first).
 - Install `glances`, and `dstat` for system performance measurements.
+Use pip (deb package not available)
 - Disable swap:
 ```bash
 sudo systemctl stop dphys-swapfile.service